Anurag-Kumar-Pal/EPGP-IIITB-Data-Science-Projects/Lead Scoring using Logistic Regression/README.md

 ##### **Dataset**:
 > Dataset has 3 files as explained below:
-> 1. 'application_data.csv' contains all the information of the client at the time of application.
-The data is about whether a client has payment difficulties.
-> 2. 'previous_application.csv' contains information about the client’s previous loan data.
-It contains the data on whether the previous application had been Approved, Cancelled, Refused or Unused offer.
-> 3. 'columns_description.csv' is data dictionary which describes the meaning of the variables.
+> 1. "Leads.csv" contains 37 columns and 9240 rows of lead scoring data.
+> 2. "Leads Data Dictionary" contains Leads data variables and its descriptive part.
+> 3. "Assignment Subjective Questions" contains four subjective question of Lead Scoring analysis and looking for its outcome.

 ## Libraries Used